kalekdev/uni/semester-1/lineare-algebra/notes.typ

 == Permutation Matrix

-Matrix used to track the permutation of rows in LU-Zerlegung.
+Orthogonal Matrix used to track the permutation of rows in LU-Zerlegung.
 This is simply the identity matrix with the corresponding rows swapped.\

 *Properties of permutation matrices:*\
 $